 Beekeeping is a value added skill that provides families with an extra source of income that seriously impacts their ability to meet their financial needs each year.
 Beekeeping targets one of Liberia’s lowest income earners —farmers— and its benefits are two-fold.
 Not only does it increase their income, it also increases the yield of their crops.
 But farmers aren’t the only people who can beekeep.
 Landless people can partner with those who have land, communities that have decided to preserve their forest can use beekeeping offset income loss from reduced lumber sales and city folks can beekeep on the family farm.

-Over the past five years UOF has helped in the creation of a honey industry that is community driven, sustainable, and economically beneficial to farmers.
-Since 2011, this program trained hundreds of farmers in ninety communities to become beekeepers.
+Over the past seven years UOF has helped in the creation of a honey industry that is community driven, sustainable, and economically beneficial to farmers.
+Since 2011, this program trained hundreds of farmers to become beekeepers.
 The most common use of the extra money generated by beekeeping activities is said to be: school fees, medical bills for their family, home improvements and reinvesting in hives.